-- A small number of commercial forest harvesting activities, including wood for pilings and fuelwood occur in the GSA. - There is renewed interest in commercial forest use. - Commercial harvesting is managed and monitored by the ENR permitting process on Crown Lands and by the Land Access process on Gwich'in Private Lands.
+- A small number of commercial forest harvesting activities, including wood for pilings and fuelwood, occur in the GSA. - There is renewed interest in commercial forest use.

-- Commercial forest activities on Crown lands are regulated by the Forest Management Act (1998) and associated regulations. - The GRRB surveyed Gwich'in participants to collect information about commercial and personal forest use in 1997 (Forest Use Survey).
+- Commercial harvesting is managed and monitored by the ENR permitting process on public lands and by the Land Access process on Gwich'in Private Lands. - Commercial forest activities on Public lands are regulated by the Forest Management Act (1998) and associated regulations. - The Gwich'in Renewable Resource Board (GRRB) surveyed Gwich'in participants to collect information about commercial and personal forest use in 1997 (Forest Use Survey).

-- 1. Not everyone is aware of the permit system in place to monitor amounts and locations of commercial tree harvests on Gwich'in Private Lands. (see Figures on page i and ii). - 2.
+- 1. Not everyone is aware of the permit system in place to monitor amounts and locations of commercial tree harvests on Gwich'in Private Lands. (see Figures on pages i and ii). - 2.
 Historic commercial timber harvest information has not been documented. - 3.
 Harvesting may occur too close to cabins.

-- 1. Implement further public education re the permit system currently in place to monitor commercial tree harvests on Gwich'in Private lands. - 2.
+- Implement further public education on the permit system currently in place to monitor commercial tree harvests on Gwich'in Private lands. - 2.
 Document historic commercial timber harvest information. - 3.
-Determine suitable distance in which harvesting can occur from cabins.
+Determine suitable distance from cabins in which harvesting can occur.